Levy en Masse Act 1803

 The Levy en Masse Act 1803 (43 Geo.
 3 c.
 96) was an Act of the Parliament of the United Kingdom.
 Although formally presented as an amendment of the Defence of the Realm Act 1803, it was actually a major piece of new legislation as it required counties in Great Britain to draw up lists of men for military training and detailed how compulsory training would take place.
 However, the Act included clauses that military training could be suspended if sufficient numbers of men joined volunteer corps, and the huge increase in their number in response to the Act meant that compulsory military training was never used.

 The Act

 The Act revived the idea of posse comitatus and detailed mechanisms for military training in each parish in Britain.
-It stated that Lords Lieutenant and their deputies should list all men between seventeen and fifty-five except clergymen, Quakers, school masters, and the infirm.
+It stated that lords-lieutenant and their deputies should list all men between seventeen and fifty-five except clergymen, Quakers, schoolmasters, and the infirm.
 The list would be classified into four classes: unmarried men under thirty with no living children under ten years of age; unmarried men aged between thirty and fifty, with no living children under ten; married men between seventeen and thirty with no more than two living children under ten; and those not included in the previous classifications.
 They would then be trained, armed and eligible in case of invasion to be called out anywhere in the British Isles.